CAVDgit/FDP-tuto/fdp_uri_migration_guide.md

    nano migrate_mongo_uri.sh
    ```

-4. Paste the migration script (see below) and update the configuration section:
+4. Paste the migration script (see in this github) and update the configuration section:

 ```bash
 OLD_URI="http://192.168.1.37:8100"